NexPort-Solutions/premier-responder-documentation/Getting Started.md

 front.
 To move the focus between forms using the keyboard select the Alt key together with the Tab key.
 Focus for a control is indicated by a cursor on or around the control.
-The Yes/No check boxes on the [Vital Points Tab](Vital%20Points.htm) of the active call window indicate focus with bold, underlined, and italicized text.
+The Yes/No check boxes on the [Vital Points Tab](Vital Points.md) of the active call window indicate focus with bold, underlined, and italicized text.
 To move the focus between controls, use the Tab key to go forward and the Shift key together with the Tab key to go backward.
 The Alt key will move the focus to the menu